IsmaelElsharkawi/Cooperative-Scheduler/README.md

 #### struct task
 This struct is used to represent the *tasks* that will get scheduled using the scheduler.\ The attributes are:\
--pointer to the function\
+- pointer to the function\
--pointer to the next task\
+- pointer to the next task\
--priority of the task\
+- priority of the task\
--delay associated with this task.
+- delay associated with this task.
 (The delay is included in the task struct to be used in the delay queue and ReRunMe option).

 ####  struct queue
 This struct only contain a pointer to the head of the queue of type *task*.
 There are only 2 queues in our applications, the ready_queue and the delay_queue.
 Tasks are created dynamically, i.e. there is no preset value for the number of tasks.
 If the head_of_queue is NULL, then there are no tasks to run.
 This is an example for how the *read_queue* is laid out in memory.